dineshreddynaredla/react-book-repo/patterns/hooks.md

  )
 }
 ```
+Above we are creating the states `products` and `cart` and in doing so we also get their respective change funciton `setProducts` and `setCart`.
+We can see in the markup we invoke the method `addToCart()` if clicking on any of the items in our `products` list.
+This leads to the invocation of `setCart`, which leads to the selected product ot be added as a cart item in `cart`.
+This is a simple example but it really showcases the usage of `setState` hook.

 ## Handling side-effects with a Hook
 The Effect hook is meant to be used to perform side effects like for example HTTP calls.